 Your feelings about the ups and downs of the market are probably the most important factor to look at in risk tolerance.
 This isn’t about what you can afford financially — it’s about your disposition and how you make choices between certainty and chance when it comes to your money.

-On the flip side, when the market is doing well, investors may get greedy and decide to buy high or move their safe investments to something much more aggressive.
+On the flip side, when the market is doing well, investors may get greedy and decide to buy high or move their less-risky investments to something much more aggressive.
 Whether it’s FOMO trading, fear, greed, or something else, emotions can cause any investor to make serious mistakes that can blow up their plan and forestall or destroy their objectives.
 A volatile market is a risk for investors, but so is abandoning a plan that aligns with your goals.

 And here’s the hard part: it’s difficult to know how you’ll feel about a change in the market — especially a loss — until it happens.

-Three Levels of Risk Tolerance
+The Levels of Risk Tolerance

 Aggressive Risk Tolerance